 Spray-paint the hinges, doorknobs, and drawer handles while you wait for the undercoat to dry.
 Sand them with sandpaper to remove any rust or dirt.

-When your undercoat is dry, you may paint the insides of your cabinets, drawers and other furniture to match your preferred color scheme.
+When your undercoat is dry, you may paint the insides of your cabinets, drawers, and other furniture to match your preferred colour scheme.
 It's reasonable to apply an additional two coats of paint on top of your undercoat.

 Finally, when the paint has dried, restore the cabinets and close them again.

 Take the measurements of your current benchtop to your local hardware store or timber yard.
 The staff there should be able to cut you a fresh piece of wood to size.

 To add a vanity, cut the top of an old sink with a jigsaw.
 Set the sink in position and seal the edges.

 Finish with a wood varnish to the benchtop.
 The timber will acquire a unique look and will stand out in your caravan.

 When the inside walls have been fixed and smoothed, you may apply two coats of white paint to them.
 Before adding another layer of white semi-gloss, wait for the undercoat to dry.